 10. Live video conferencing

 I’m sure these types of videos are all too common for us nowadays.
-Now this doesn’t require any production skills, but as remote work quickly becomes the new normal, it’s essential to continue getting that face to face time with coworkers, clients, you name it!
-And when in person meetings aren’t possible, video is your next best solution.
+Now this doesn’t require any production skills, but as remote work quickly becomes the new normal, it’s essential to continue getting that face-to-face time with coworkers, clients, you name it!
+And when in-person meetings aren’t possible, video is your next best solution.
 Next time you have to jump on a call, turn on that dreaded webcam.
 It adds a personal touch to the conversation and allows you to connect person-to-person rather than device-to-device.

-As you build your video content marketing strategy, you’ll soon realize that there are no shortage of potential types of video styles to choose from depending on your needs.
+As you build your video content marketing strategy, you’ll soon realize that there is no shortage of potential types of videos to choose from depending on your needs.

 If you’re interested in ramping up your company video strategy, fill out this form to get in touch with an expert at Covideo and we can help you get started.
 Or start on your own today with a 7 day free trial, it’s totally free – no credit card required.